 System Maintenance - The Park District's IT managed service provider will maintain computing equipment via patches and upgrades to operating systems, applications, anti-virus, and other enabling applications.
 Users may not alter computer configuration settings or prevent the patches from executing.
 These patches and upgrades frequently contain functional enhancements, but are also designed to maintain the security controls that protect WPD's information assets.
-If a WPD employee requires a patch to be installed for business reasons or notices that a patch has yet to be applied, that employee shall notify AIE immediately for handling.
-The employee shall not patch a system themselves without explicit guidance from AIE.
+If a WPD employee requires a patch to be installed for business reasons or notices that a patch has yet to be applied, that employee shall notify IT managed service provider immediately for handling.
+The employee shall not patch a system themselves without explicit guidance from IT managed service provider.

-Software Downloads - WPD employees may not download or install personal software to company computer systems without the consent of the immediate supervisor and the Park District's IT managed service provider (AIE).
+Software Downloads - WPD employees may not download or install personal software to company computer systems without the consent of the immediate supervisor and the Park District's IT managed service provider .